passcod/blook/2017-jan-10-monthly-update.md

 - {HP} [Changed Future](https://www.fanfiction.net/s/8660666/1/Changed-Future).
 Sequel to above, very cute. {55k words}
 - {HP} [Paid In Blood](https://www.fanfiction.net/s/9474009/1/Paid-In-Blood).
 Lots of shouting and mushiness. {277k words}
 - {HP} [The Power of the Press](https://www.fanfiction.net/s/8831374/1/The-Power-of-the-Press).
 Love the different viewpoints. {235k words}
+- {HP} [Harry Potter and the Daughters of Fate](https://www.fanfiction.net/s/11911818/2/Harry-Potter-and-the-Daughters-of-Fate).
+What?
+What!
+What?! {15k words}